Global Stabilization for Causally Consistent Partial Replication

+Next, we measure the visibility latency of our algorithm and GentleRain, under the influence of several parameters including {\em heartbeat frequency, stabilization frequency, clock skew, update throughput, ring size and network delay (the last three are presented in Appendix \ref{sec:experiment} due to lack of space).} The visibility latency presented in this section is computed as the {\em average latencies over all the updates from all servers}.

-In this section, we set both stabilization frequencies and heartbeat frequencies to be variables, and compare the average latency of our algorithm with GentleRain.
+\paragraph*{\bf Stabilization Frequencies and Heartbeat Frequencies} In this section, we set both stabilization frequencies and heartbeat frequencies to be variables.
 The network delay is set to be $100ms$ in this experiment.

-From Table \ref{tab:freq} we can observe that there are significant improvements on latencies by our algorithm comparing to the GentleRain for the cases we measured.
-Here are some observations: \begin{itemize} \item For both algorithms, the visibility latency decreases significantly with higher stabilization frequencies, except the case when the heartbeat frequency is high in GentleRain.
-In the latter case, the machine is already overwhelmed by heartbeat message, so increasing stabilization frequency actually damages the performance. \item The heartbeat frequency does not influence the visibility latency of our algorithm much, since update messages from neighbors at frequency about $5k/\sec$ also carries clock values, and $GST$ computation can proceed with such clock values.
-However, this is not the case for GentleRain, due to the fact that each node needs to receive clocks from all other nodes rather than only its neighbors, but the update messages each node receives only come from its neighbors.
-Then low heartbeat frequencies will delay the GST computation and thus increase the visibility latencies of GentleRain. \item Therefore, the visibility latencies improve with higher heartbeat frequencies in GentleRain, until the system is overwhelmed by the heartbeat message communication, as in the case of heartbeat frequency $>=100$.
-On the other hand, our algorithm does not suffer from such problem, since the heartbeat messages in our algorithm will only be sent to the small set of nodes in the system, and the such set is optimal according to Section \ref{sec:opt}. \end{itemize}
+From Table \ref{tab:freq} we can observe that there are significant improvements on latencies by our algorithm comparing to GentleRain in the simulation.
+Here are some observations: \begin{itemize} \item For both algorithms, the visibility latency decreases significantly with higher stabilization frequencies, except the case when the heartbeat frequency is too high in GentleRain.
+In the latter case, the machine is already overwhelmed by heartbeat message, so increasing stabilization frequency actually damages the performance. \item The heartbeat frequency does not influence the visibility latency of our algorithm much, since update messages at a frequency about $5k/\sec$ also carries clock values, and $GST$ computation can proceed with such clock values.
+However, this is not the case for GentleRain, since each node needs to receive clocks from all other nodes, but the update messages each node receives only come from its neighbors.
+Then low heartbeat frequencies will delay the $GST$ computation and thus increase the visibility latencies of GentleRain.
+Therefore, the visibility latencies improve with higher heartbeat frequencies in GentleRain, until the number of heartbeat messages is too large for the simulation.
+Our algorithm does not suffer from such a problem since the heartbeat messages in our algorithm will only be sent to a small set of nodes. \end{itemize}